Stabilised Gravel Rafts: Mitigating Seismic Liquefaction Damage to Buildings

 Shallow foundation techniques

 With these techniques, a non-liquefiable ‘crust’ is created above the liquefiable soil.
-This increases bearing capacity of the soil and prevents the surface manifestations of liquefaction.
-Shallow techniques are more economical than deep techniques for the mitigation of differential settlement in low rise buildings and housing.
+This increases the bearing capacity of the soil and prevents the surface manifestations of liquefaction.
+Shallow techniques are more economical than deep techniques for the mitigation of differential settlement in low-rise buildings and housing.
 One commonly used shallow technique is the geogrid-stabilised gravel raft.
 More on this below.

 Stabilised gravel raft foundation for mitigation of liquefaction